Axel von dem Bussche: After the war

-The von dem Bussche owned manors in Thale, in the form of the former Wendhusen monastery, and Stecklenberg, however immediately after the Second World War, these properties were seized by the Soviet occupiers of what was to become communist East Germany. von dem Bussche went on to study law at the University of Göttingen and he became the first post-war chairman of the General Student Committee (Allgemeiner Studierendenausschuss) of the University of Göttingen.
+The von dem Bussche family owned manors in Thale, the former Wendhusen monastery, and Stecklenberg, however immediately after the Second World War, these properties were seized by the Soviet occupiers of what was to become communist East Germany. von dem Bussche went on to study law at the University of Göttingen and he became the first post-war chairman of the General Student Committee (Allgemeiner Studierendenausschuss) of the University of Göttingen.
 After completing his studies, he worked as a program assistant in the German department of BBC London.
 In 1948 he started work as an editor and consultant for advertising at Suhrkamp-Verlag.

+In 1950 he married Englishwoman Lady Camilla Mildred Nicola Acheson (daughter of Archibald Acheson, 5th Earl of Gosford and Mildred Carter), divorced from Hans Christoph Schenk Freiherr von Stauffenberg.
+With her he had two daughters: Nicola Dietzsch-Doertenbach, née Freiin von dem Bussche-Streithorst, and Jane (Johanna) Freiin von dem Bussche-Streithorst.
+From Lady Camilla's first marriage to Schenk Freiherr von Stauffenberg, he has three step-sons: Sebastian, Patrick and Damian Schenk Freiherr von Stauffenberg.

-In 1953 when he took over the management of the press office in the "Blank Office," which was the predecessor of the Federal Ministry of Defense of the Federal Republic of Germany, which dealt with the preparation of new German armed forces.
-He then moved to the Press and Information Office of the Federal Government as an employee in the Commonwealth and USA department.
+In 1953 he took over management of the press office in the "Blank Office," which was the predecessor of the Federal Ministry of Defense of the Federal Republic of Germany dealing with the reparation of new German armed forces.
+He then moved to the Press and Information Office of the Federal Government, as an employee in the Commonwealth and USA department.
 From 1954 to 1958 he served as Legation Counselor at the German Embassy in Washington.
 From 1959 to 1962 he was head of the Salem Castle boarding school founded by Kurt Hahn, Karl Reinhardt and the Margrave of Baden.

-After the founding of German equivalent of the Peace Corps (Deutsche Entwicklungsdienst), he was appointed one of its two managing directors at the beginning of 1964; in this function he played a key role in building up the German development aid organization until 1966.
-Alongside and after that, from 1964 he was a member of the Executive Committee of the German Evangelical Church Congress, a member of the World Council of Churches, a consultant to the World Bank, a pioneer of the Stockholm UN Environment Conference in 1972 and a one-year fellow at the College of Science in Berlin.
-Here he was involved in the preparation of the first UN environment conference.
+After the founding of Deutscher Entwicklungsdienst, a German equivalent to the Peace Corps, he was appointed one of its two managing directors at the beginning of 1964; in this function he played a key role in building up the German development aid organization until 1966.
+Alongside and after that, from 1964 he was a member of the executive committee of the German Evangelical Church Congress, a member of the World Council of Churches, a consultant to the World Bank, an organizer of the first UN Conference on the Human Environment in 1972, and a one-year fellow at the College of Science in Berlin.

-In 1950 he married Englishwoman Lady Camilla Mildred Nicola Acheson (daughter of Archibald Acheson, 5th Earl of Gosford and Mildred Carter), divorced Schenk Freifrau von Stauffenberg.
-With her he had two daughters: Nicola Dietzsch-Doertenbach, née Freiin von dem Bussche-Streithorst, and Jane (Johanna) Freiin von dem Bussche-Streithorst.
-From Lady Camilla's first marriage to Hans Christoph Schenk Freiherr von Stauffenberg he has three step-sons: Sebastian, Patrick and Damian Schenk Freiherr von Stauffenberg.